-After you enable Really Simple SSL, by default a PHP redirect is activated, which is called wp 301 redirect in the plugin.
-If you notice your site can still be reached over http://, possibly the redirect does not work because the site is cached.
+After enabling Really Simple SSL, a PHP redirect will be activated by default, which is called wp 301 redirect in the plugin.
+If you notice your site can still be reached over http://, it is possible that the redirect does not work because the site is cached.

-If you enable the .htaccess redirect in the settings (only apache) a redirect is activated that is executed even before the site is loaded, which is faster then the wp redirect.
+If you enable the .htaccess redirect in the settings (only Apache) a redirect is activated that is executed even before the site is loaded, which is faster than the wp redirect.

 On NGINX, if you want to do a redirect before WordPress is loaded like the .htaccess, you can add a redirect in the nginx.conf